ShazwanX9/assessment/README.txt

 For the Programmer candidate please follow this instructions:

 ### Create 1 Form page, 1 List page and 1 Statistic page that implement CRUD operations. ###
-**List Page**
+**User List Page**
 1) List page is the Master List that show all record of user.
 2) Create (Add User) Button to redirect to the form page on top of Master List.
 3) Create Action column in Master List with Edit and Delete buttons.
 4) Display only necessary fields for each row.
-5) The list need to have search bar and can be filter by Product Brand.
+5) The list need to have search bar.

 **Form Page**
-1) The form page should have fields for Name, IC Number, Age, Email, Phone Number, Product Brand and Product Type.
+1) The form page should have fields for Name, IC Number, Age, Email, Phone Number, Member ID (unique).
 2) Age will automatically calculate when IC Number is been key in.
 3) User may have more than 1 Phone Number.
-4) Don't show all list of Product Type.
-Only show the  Product Type that related to the Product Brand when it is selected.
 5) User can click "Submit" button to add data into the database or "Back" Button in the list page.

+**Product List Page**
+1) List page is the Master List that show all record of product.
+2) Create (Upload Product) field to accept .csv /.xlsx/.xls to upload bulk product to Master List.
+3) The excel file should have Product Name, Description, Price, Product Brand and Product Type.
+4) Display only necessary fields for each row.
+5) The list need to have search bar.

+**Product Form Page**
+1)Each product from master list can only edit their respective Product Brand and Product Type.

 **Statistic Page**
 1) The Statistic page should have Bar Chart that shows amount of users based on their Product Brand.
 (Chart js)